GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 You've got a Kubernetes cluster managed by Google Container Engine.
 You've deployed:

 * a Jenkins Deployment
-* a (non-public) service that exposes Jenkins to its slave containers
+* a (non-public) service that exposes Jenkins to its agent containers
-* an Ingress resource that routes to the Jenkins service

 You have the tools to build a continuous deployment pipeline.
 Now you need a sample app to deploy continuously.